jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.md

 <span class="credits right">Published on March 30, 2020 by <a href="{{ site.github.owner_url }}">{{ site.github.owner_name }}</a></span>
 </div>

 <p class="introquote">To Thomas Pierrain.
-You are not alone, we are all fighting with you</p>
+You are not alone, all together we will win</p>

 #### TABLE OF CONTENTS